Universal Credit childcare costs | Eligibility

 • access to a phone

 You must include details of how much you pay for childcare.
-Universal Credit is paid once a month, usually into your bank or building society.
+Universal Credit is paid once a month.
+This is usually paid into your bank or building society.
 It is paid twice a month for some people in Scotland.

 Work out if you’re better off on Universal Credit before you apply for it.